whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  <li>encodedcommand – indicates the following chunk of text is a base64 encoded command.</li>
  </ul>

 The Empire's stager (multi/launcher) is coming with the 'encodedcommand' command as enabled by default.
-Besides this, the empire's listeners (HTTP listener) is using all of the above arguments as part of the launcher syntax.
+Besides this, the empire's listeners (HTTP listener) use all of the arguments provided above as part of the launcher syntax.
 When they are used together, most likely there is something suspicious.
 Use only 'noninteractive' or '-windowsstyle hidden' if it is needed.

 <div>
 <center><img src="/images/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md/launcher.png">
  </center>
 </div>

 I recommend to turn base64 off.
 It doesn't add anything to your obfuscation while trying to avoid Defender.
-It's really just used because it's the easiest way to handle sending the command in a string.
+It's just used because it's the easiest way to handle sending the command in a string.
 Once you have your obfuscated code you can re-encode it if you really want to use this method. <br/>
 Most security related solutions created features for detecting base64 encoded strings and analyzing them after the content is decoded.
 CarbonBlack, FireEye made public their sollutions' capabilities in the past, being clear for us that the above arguments are using as a part of their detection rules: you can read more <a href="https://www.carbonblack.com/2015/08/14/how-to-detect-powershell-empire-with-carbon-black/" style="text-decoration: none;">here</a> and <a href="https://www.fireeye.com/blog/threat-research/2018/07/malicious-powershell-detection-via-machine-learning.html" style="text-decoration: none;">here</a>.

 <br/><br/>Now that I identified almost all the patterns that are triggering the Microsoft's signatures, let's talk about the dropper before starting with the demo.